 I’ve heard I will get £350 per month per person for being a sponsor.
 How and when is the £350 sponsor payment made?

-You will receive a £350 per month thank you payment at the end of each month for the period of time you continue to host.
+You will receive a £350 per month thank you payment around the 10th of each month for the period of time you continue to host.

 I have opened up my home already to a Ukrainian family member, is this different to the new Ukraine Sponsorship (Homes for Ukraine) visa scheme?